-Thank you for your interest in contributing to The Bombay Literary Magazine.
+☞ We are glad you’re interested in contributing to The Bombay Literary Magazine.
 We publish three times a year: April, August and December.
-Our most recent issue is Issue 60 (April 2025).
+Our most recent issue is Issue 62 (December 2025).
+Our next issue (#63) will be published on April 15, 2026.

-☞ We are looking for currently unpublished work.
+☞ We only consider unpublished work.
 Personal blogs, social media posts, college magazines, newspapers, graffiti, milk carton copy, etc. all count as prior publications.

 ☞ We offer an honorarium of INR 5,000 (five-thousand Indian rupees, approximately $60 USD) per published contribution.

-☞ Poetry Submission: [CLOSED] Please submit one document with five poems.
-Submissions not meeting these requirements won’t be evaluated.
+☞ Poetry: [Now closed for submissions] Please send us one document with five poems in English.
+Why five?
 We are publishing a poet, not just poems, so we like to get a sense of how they approach the art.

-☞ Self-Translations: We treat self-translated works as original works in English.
+☞ Self-Translations: [Now closed for submissions] We treat self-translated works as original works in English.
 In other words, please submit self-translations as original poetry or original fiction contributions.

 ☞ Visual Narratives: Currently, these are sourced on an invitation-only basis.

-☞ Options: You may send your work to other outlets (i.e. simultaneous submissions are okay).
-However, please inform us (help@bombaylitmag.com) if your work has been selected elsewhere.
+☞ Submission Options: Multiple submissions won’t be evaluated.
+You may send the submitted work to other magazines (i.e. simultaneous submissions are okay).
+However, please inform us (help@bombaylitmag.com) if your work is selected elsewhere.
 We remember such acts of courtesy.
-Please note that if more than 2 of your poems are accepted elsewhere, we will not have enough material to consider your submission, and it will therefore be marked withdrawn.
+One more thing: if more than 2 of your poems are accepted elsewhere, we will not have enough material to consider your submission, and it will therefore be marked withdrawn.

 FAQs